hoernschen/grasp/src/lib/impact/displacement/README.md

 ## Returns

-`displaced-by-climate-crisis`: The number of people that have to leave their home from emitting the amount of carbon
+`displaced-people`: The number of people that have to leave their home from emitting the amount of carbon

 ## Calculation